 - Certificate option with the completion of four courses

 - Innovative curriculum – several unique and highly relevant classes

 To learn more and for an in-depth look into our program, please review our program summary.

 Like our traditional highly-ranked face-to-face graduate programs, we provide the same top-quality instruction in a more convenient online delivery structure.

 Our 10-course program can be completed in as little as one year and is 100% online, without any residency or on-campus requirements.
 The program is designed to be completed online anytime, anywhere, in a highly interactive setting.

 General Admissions Criteria

 The Admissions Committee generally looks at:

 - Undergraduate GPA of 3.0 or better (ideally in SCM or other business major or engineering from an accredited college or university)

-- Three+ years of supply chain related field work experience (for a Fortune 500 company or US military)
+- Reasonable work experience to demonstrate familiarity with supply chain concepts (ideally three+ years of supply chain related field work experience for a Fortune 500 company or US military)